(Updated 5/8) Though the severely warped Barton-Rush

 It would help if more daily papers would monkey the Sun-Times and other outlets.
 It is truly sad that, to date, no mainstream coverage, except Sweet's April 25th article, details both Rush's ethics and those of the telcos.

-Additional coverage includes an editorial, a technical article, and a column by Mary Mitchell in the Sun-Times - a total of five "hits" there, and pieces in the Chicago Tribune, Chicago Tonight on WTTW-TV, NPR Morning Edition heard on WBEZ-FM, Cliff Kelley on WVON-AM, and Democracy Now!, available through CAN-TV, WRTE-FM, WLUW-FM and WZRD-FM.
+Additional coverage of this issue available through local media here includes an editorial, a technical article, and a column by Mary Mitchell in the Chicago Sun-Times for a total of five "hits" there, and pieces in the Chicago Tribune, Chicago Tonight on WTTW-TV, NPR Morning Edition heard on WBEZ-FM, Cliff Kelley on WVON-AM, and Democracy Now!, available through CAN-TV, WRTE-FM, WLUW-FM and WZRD-FM.
 An AP wire story did originate out of Chicago.

 Save Access!
-Save Community Media!
+Save PEG Community Media!
 Keep the Internet Open!
 Defend Local Control!
-Stop Red-Lining in Our Communities!
+Stop Red-Lining in Our Communities! http://www.saveaccess.org/

 DISCLAIMER: The opinions expressed on this